THE LEADERSHIP PROGRAM FOR GIRLS

-An extraordinary team of leaders, PhDs, researchers, and thought-leaders have teamed together to help develop, support and advise the program's evidence-based curriculum, The Leadership Course, that equips girls with the leadership skills to succeed in the classroom, and most importantly in life.
-These foremost thought leaders and members of the Marshall Goldsmith 100 help to make this world-class leadership development program for high school girls possible.
+An extraordinary team of leaders, PhDs, researchers, and thought-leaders have teamed together to help develop, support and advise Girls Lead Worldwide's evidence-based curriculum, The Leadership Course.
+These foremost thought leaders and members of the Marshall Goldsmith 100 help to make this world-class leadership development curriculum for high school girls possible.

 WHAT THE EXPERTS ARE SAYING

 "Our research shows that girls’ confidence and leadership gaps begin to emerge in adolescence, so this is a critical time in a young woman's development to head off those gaps through evidence-based practices. ”

 Dr. Diane M. Ryan, Ret.
 Colonel, United States Military Academy, Tufts University